ndcampbell/ExPostFacto/README.md

-# ex-post-facto - A retroactive application
+# ex-post-facto - A retrospective application

-This will be a small web app to provide a board for team retroactives.
+This will be a small web app to provide a board for team retrospectives.

 - Python3
 - Flask